swcarpentry/shell-novice/episodes/06-script.md

 we are only incorporating the commands in a file.

 Then we save the file (`Ctrl-O` in nano) and exit the text editor (`Ctrl-X` in nano).
-Check that the directory `proteins` now contains a file called `middle.sh`.
+Check that the directory `alkanes` now contains a file called `middle.sh`.

 Once we have saved the file,
 we can ask the shell to execute the commands it contains.